 The Class Gift program is a student-led initiative that promotes a philanthropic spirit among the graduating classes by providing students an opportunity to give back to their alma mater.

 - The Class of 2018 contributed their class gift to be used towards the purchase of neonatal and cat scales for both Ryan Hospital and New Bolton Center.

 The Class of 2017

-- The Classes of 2015 and 2016 followed the path of tradition with their own Senior Class Gifts that raised funds for the Charitable Care fund and Shelter Medicine fund.
+- The Classes of 2016 and 2015 followed the path of tradition with their own Senior Class Gifts that raised funds for the Good Samaritan fund and Shelter Medicine fund.

-- The Charitable Care Gift Fund assists families of companion animals who cannot afford to pay for veterinary services at Penn Vet.
+- The Good Samaritan Fund assists families of companion animals who cannot afford to pay for veterinary services at Penn Vet.

 The Class of 2014

 - The Class of 2014 resurrected the Senior Class Gift tradition in grand style by raising funds to purchase comfortable new red and blue executive chairs for the student area on the 3rd floor of Ryan Hospital.
 The area now has a much more professional look for all who utilize the space.

 A heartfelt thank you to V’14 for bringing this wonderful tradition back to life and to the classes that followed for making their mark at Penn Vet through their generous class gifts!

 Red and blue executive chairs for the student area on the 3rd floor of Ryan Hospital.